Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Conclusion

 Our results show that adaptive GR(1) specification repair is a practical way to keep deep RL agents both safe and effective when environment assumptions break at runtime.
 By deploying agents with an \emph{Environment Checker} and invoking the ILP-guided \emph{SpecRepair} module only upon detected assumption violations, we can re-synthesize shields online with transparent, human-readable changes to assumptions and guarantees.
 The explicitness of our approach improves both interpretability and trust, as the assumptions that underpin realizability are no longer hidden in the synthesized controller but are exposed, and when necessary, weakened minimally and visibly.
 In Minepump, we further illustrated how liveness can be expressed and checked within GR(1) by introducing a liveness assumption on methane clearance; we emphasized that liveness violations are not refutable on finite traces, motivating warnings rather than immediate repair and giving engineers clear diagnostics about which assumptions ensure realizability.

 Looking forward, several limitations point to natural extensions of our framework.
 One notable limitation is the expressiveness of the specification formalism: we rely on LTL in GR(1) form, which requires a finite, discrete state abstraction.
-While this worked well for propositions such as oxygen-level or depth in Seaquest, domains with rich continuous dynamics may defy a clean logical discretization.
-Future work could therefore investigate more expressive logics, such as Signal Temporal Logic (STL) or hybrid-system formalisms that mix discrete and continuous dynamics, enabling adaptive synthesis directly over real-valued signals.
+While this worked well for propositions such as oxygen-level or depth in Atari Seaquest, domains with rich continuous dynamics may defy a clean logical discretization.
+Future work could therefore investigate more expressive logics, such as Signal Temporal Logic (STL) or hybrid-system formalisms that mix discrete and continuous dynamics, enabling adaptive synthesis directly over real-valued signals and/or probabilistic systems.
 In addition, although GR(1) synthesis itself is efficient, the iterative learner-oracle loop (e.g., ILASP + Spectra) can become a computational bottleneck when specifications grow large or if frequent repairs are needed.
 Developing faster repair algorithms would help scale adaptive shielding to more complex tasks and longer deployments.
+Extending our approach to adversarial or multi-agent systems is a longer term goal that could be achieved via more expressive fragments of LTL such as GR(k).